pedroaugusto-melo/progress-bar/README.md

 ## Setup

-To run the project locally, download the project and open the index.html in a browser.
+To run the project locally, download the project and open the index.html in a browser or click [here](https://pedroaugusto-melo.github.io/progress-bar/).